qlik-oss/core-website/docs/get-started.md

 we provide a number of tools, examples and tutorials.

-You can explore and play around with the [core-experimenter](https://experimenter.netlify.com/), a tool which showcaseses the Qlik Associative Engine's selection model and how this affects the data model.
+You can explore and play around with the [core-experimenter](https://experimenter.qlik.dev/), a tool which showcases the Qlik Associative Engine's selection model and how this affects the data model.
 For a more in depth walkthrough of the Qlik Associative Engine, take a look at the  [engine tutorial]( https://developer.qlik.com/knowledge/tutorial/engineTutorial) on [Qlik Branch](https://developer.qlik.com).